fxch-ltd/OpenOES/README.md

 ### Acknowledgments

-OpenOES is built on Redis, an open-source, in-memory data structure store used as a database, cache, and message broker.
+OpenOES is built on Valkey, an open-source, in-memory data structure store used as a database, cache, and message broker.
 We extend our gratitude to the Redis community for creating and maintaining this powerful tool that serves as the backbone of our solution.

 ---